 A 2.8 mile, in and out, hike is available from the Shut In Gap Road North parking area on the Stinging Fork Falls Trail.

-Stinging Fork Falls Trail: The trail starts at the gravel parking area on Shut-in Gap Road.
-This 2 mile round trip trail is rated moderate and leads the hiker through a managed pine plantation into the 140-acre Bowater Stinging Fork Pocket Wilderness.
+The trail starts at the gravel parking area on Shut-in Gap Road.
+(EL.
+1,734′ N 35* 42′ 45.89 W 84* 55′ 42.27) This 2.8 mile round trip trail is rated moderate and passes through a managed pine plantation into the 140-acre Bowater Stinging Fork Pocket Wilderness.

 At one half (1/2) mile, a spur trail leads to Indian Head Point, which affords a scenic overlook of the rugged Stinging Fork Gorge.
 The length of the spur to Indian Head Point is one tenth (760 feet) mile.
-After this intersection, the trail then continues and descends into the gorge and on up the creek.
-The trail ends at the plungepool of the scenic 35-foot falls.
-The hiker must retrace his steps to return to the parking area.
+After this intersection, the trail continues and descends into the gorge and on up the creek.
+The trail ends at the plunge pool of the scenic 35-foot falls on Stinging Fork Branch.
+Simply retrace your steps to return to the parking area.

-Although this segment is in Eastern time, hikers at higher elevations may find their cell phones picking up signals from towers in Central time.
+Although this segment is in Eastern Time, hikers at higher elevations may find their cell phones picking up signals from towers in Central time.
+Carry a conventional watch.